Overview of the International Statistical Genetics (ISG) Workshops

 Every year, the Institute for Behavioral Genetics and Director Matthew Keller are proud to host the International Statistical Genetics Workshop.
 There are three workshops held on a rotating basis: a Latent Genetics Course, a Molecular Genetics Course, and a Virtual Course held remotely via zoom focussing on mixed content.

-The Latent Genetics Course is held locally in Boulder during the first week of March every three years.
-Topics of instruction include: causes of variation; path analysis; univariate twin analysis; biometrical genetics; introduction to R programming; likelihood; matrix algebra; categorical data; between group heterogeneity; multivariate phenotypic factor and genetic analysis; developmental models; power analysis; extended twin designs; SNP-(co-)heritability; Genomic SEM; Mendelian randomization; responsible conduct of research.
+The Latent Genetics Course is held locally in Boulder during the first week of March every three years (planned for 2024, 2027, and 2030).
+Topics of instruction vary, but typically include: causes of variation; path analysis; univariate twin analysis; biometrical genetics; introduction to R programming; likelihood; matrix algebra; categorical data; between group heterogeneity; multivariate phenotypic factor and genetic analysis; developmental models; power analysis; extended twin designs; SNP-(co-)heritability; Genomic SEM; Mendelian randomization; responsible conduct of research.

-The Molecular Genetics Course is held locally in Boulder during the first week of March every three years.
-Topics of instruction include: an introduction to statistical and genetic theory, principles of common and rare variant genome-wide association studies (GWAS); rare variant burden analysis; meta-analysis of GWAS; polygenic risk scores; family-based association; functional analysis; SNP-(co-)heritability; Genomic SEM; Mendelian randomization; responsible conduct of research.
+The Molecular Genetics Course is held locally in Boulder during the first week of March every three years (planned for 2023, 2026, and 2029).
+Topics of instruction vary, but typically include: an introduction to statistical and genetic theory, principles of common and rare variant genome-wide association studies (GWAS); rare variant burden analysis; meta-analysis of GWAS; polygenic risk scores; family-based association; functional analysis; SNP-(co-)heritability; Genomic SEM; Mendelian randomization; responsible conduct of research.

 Students work on their own laptops or one can be supplied to them for in-person workshops.
 Extensive hands-on practicals will help students gain experience in mastering the topics of study.

 Financial support for this workshop is provided by grant MH19918 from the National Institute of Mental Health.